adamlash/usd-import-export-for-dtb/README.md

    * `modules.csv` -  A table of modules within the ISS.
    * `iss.usd` -   A 3D File of the ISS.
-   * `openusd_msfabric_toolkit.whl` -  A wheel file containing the packages needed for Manipulating USD and Fabric.
+   * `openusd_msfabric_toolkit-0.1.0-py3-none-any.whl` -  A wheel file containing the packages needed for Manipulating USD and Fabric.
-   * `USDforDTB.ipynb` -  The notebook including relevant code to run this Demo.

 5. Under the 'Files' Directory, right click on `modules.csv` and load this into 'New Table'.
 You can leave this called modules.